In the P2P network project, we were asked to simultaneously monitor user input

 In our case, we only want to monitor a set of fds that are available to read, so

-we don't really care about the writefds
+we don't really care about the writefds or exceptfds, just leave them as

-A key point here is that, console is also a file, with fd is STDIN_FILENO
+A key point here is that, console is also a file, with fd is STDIN_FILENO,

 just as other files (socket, normal file, etc.).
 So to monitor user input as

-well as socket, we only need to add their fds to the readfds
+well as socket, we only need to add their fds to the readfds.

-is the highest-numbered file descriptor in
+Another trick is that, nfds is the highest-numbered file descriptor in

-you passed in, so you'll
+Also, note that select will modify the readfds you passed in, so you'll

-definitely back up your readfds
+definitely back up your readfds before calling select.

 In this project, if nothing happens (no user input and no incoming message), we

-parameter is not used here.
+just wait, so timeout parameter is not used here.

 Connect the Dots

-loop to keep monitoring possible
+We usually call select inside a while loop to keep monitoring possible

 inputs.
 Here is the code snippets that demonstrate the typical usage of